phpbb/quickinstall/docs/sandbox-cli.md

 php bin/qi ext:mount test extensions/vendor/extname --copy
 ```

+`--copy` is only supported for one extension at a time.
+Recursive mounting always uses bind mounts.

 By default, extension sources must live under `extensions/`.
 To mount a trusted extension from somewhere else on your machine:

 ```bash